tvschaitanya/Serverless-RAG-Pipeline/README.md

 **Ingestion** — crawls a target URL, chunks the content, embeds it with Cohere, and stores vectors in Weaviate.

 **Query** — takes a natural language question, embeds it, retrieves the most relevant chunks from Weaviate, and generates an answer with Claude Haiku via Bedrock.
+Every request is traced in Langfuse.

 ```
 Ingestion: